| Drugs: page 2

 reasons.
 These former users, possibly your parents, are afraid that you will get carried away,

-loose your motivation (or your ability) to get good grades, and that you
+lose your motivation (or your ability) to get good grades, and that you

 will continue doing drugs.
 They know from experience that though it was